-Sam and Joe have over 15 years of combined experience in the financial services industry but two lifetimes worth of knowledge.
-Their education of personal and professional investing started in high school as their father, Cliff, a professional Portfolio Manager paid them $5.00 for every Wall Street Journal article they read and explained back to him.
-Sam, SellerySignals' Chief Technical Officer was a 2005 graduate of Miami University (Ohio) and Joe, their Head of User Experience, was a 2010 graduate of Purdue University.
+Cliff Sellery’s sons, Sam and Joe, have more than 15 years of combined experience in the financial services industry, but two lifetimes’ worth of knowledge.
+Their education of personal and professional investing started in high school as father Cliff, a professional Portfolio Manager at that time, paid $5.00 for every Wall Street Journal article they read and explained back to him.
+Sam, SellerySignals' Chief Technical Officer, was a 2005 graduate of Miami University (Ohio) and Joe, the Head of User Experience, was a 2010 graduate of Purdue University.
 They joined their father’s practice after graduation to pursue a career in professional investing.

 Outside of work the brothers enjoy following the world of motor sports, especially Formula 1 and Indy Car.
 It is the parallel between man and machine in motorsport and that of technical algorithmic investing that intrigue them so much.
 As motorsport enthusiasts, you can often find them holding company meetings at the local karting track where many of the current Indy Car drivers got their start.
 Sam and Joe both reside in Indianapolis Indiana (headquarters) where they are active in their church and with their families.